 If the events which gave rise to your complaint occurred prior to 1 April 2014 (before which date AMC’s lending agreements were exempt from the Consumer Credit Act and AMC was not regulated by the Financial Conduct Authority) or after 31 March 2016, when AMC ceased to be regulated by the Financial Conduct Authority, AMC does not consider it likely that the FOS will be able to consider these matters, but this is a matter for the FOS to decide.

 If you do decide to refer your complaint to the FOS you must do so within six months of receiving AMC’s final response letter.
 If you do not refer your complaint in time, the FOS will not have our permission to consider your complaint and so will only be able to do so in very limited circumstances.
 For example, if the FOS believes that the delay was as a result of exceptional circumstances.

 In order to refer a complaint to the FOS you must meet the eligibility criteria.
 The FOS may consider complaints from:

 - a private individual

-- businesses that are micro-enterprises with a group annual turnover or balance sheet up to €2 million (sterling equivalent) and who have fewer than 10 employees
+- a micro-enterprise which has a group annual turnover and/or balance sheet of up to €2 million (sterling equivalent) and fewer than 10 staff

 For further information